angular/angular/aio/content/guide/styleguide.md

 **Why?** Use of the routing module helps increase readability and stabilization of your code.
-The order in which you define your paths effect how the application runs.
+The order in which you define your paths affect how the application runs.
 When you add many complex paths in one location you may run into bugs.

 </div>